arzwa/MultilocusIsland/docs/draft-hapdip2.md

-by the gene flow factor $g$, or the associated effective migration rate $m_e = mg$, which accounts for the (potentially quite strong) selection against migrant genotypes and the rapid break up of LD among surviving invading alleles [@sachdeva2022].
+by the gene flow factor $g$, or the associated effective migration rate $m_e = mg$, which accounts for the (potentially quite strong) selection against migrant genotypes and the rapid break up of LD among surviving invading alleles [@barton1986; @sachdeva2022].
+Although challenging to measure, it should be noted that $g$ is a macroscopic quantity that can be experimentally determined.

-We derived an expression for the effective migration rate in a diploid or haplodiplontic mainland-island model with heterogeneous selective effects across loci and showed how it can be used together with classical single locus population genetic theory to yield accurate predictions of equilibrium allele frequencies on the island.
+We derived an expression for the effective migration rate in a mainland-island model with heterogeneous barriers and different life cycles, and showed how it can be used together with classical single locus population genetic theory to yield accurate predictions of equilibrium allele frequencies on the island.
-Our results show how the maintenance of adaptive differentiation in the face of gene flow depends jointly on the extent of LD, drift, dominance and variation in selective effects across the set of selected loci, and that details about the sexual life cycle can readily be incorporated through a set of effective parameters.
+Our results show how the maintenance of adaptive differentiation in the face of gene flow depends jointly on the extent of LD, drift, dominance and variation in selective effects across the set of selected loci.
-The general succes of the approach indicates two important features of polygenic migration-selection balance.
+The general success of the approach indicates two important features of polygenic migration-selection balance.
-Firstly, it suggests that the 'separation of time scales' argument that is at the root of the approach indeed works, and does so beyond the haploid case with homogeneous selective effects [@sachdeva2022].
+Firstly, it suggests that the 'separation of time scales' argument that is at the root of the approach indeed works, and does so beyond the haploid case with homogeneous selective effects [as treated in @sachdeva2022].
 At least in the unlinked (and probably also weakly linked) case, strong selection against multilocus genotypes occurs only in the first couple of generations after a migrant arrives, and the long term fate of a migrant allele